(Approach for building understanding and future plan are covered) Volume reduction and recycling of removed soil (Vol. 3)

 Preparation for institutional arrangement

-The national government has promoted volume reduction and recycling of soil and waste arising from decontamination, based on the Strategy for Volume Reduction and Recycling of Removed Soil from Interim Storage (in Japanese), and achievements of efforts are supposed to be compiled by the end of Fiscal Year 2024.
+The national government has promoted volume reduction and recycling of soil and waste arising from decontamination, based on the Technology Development Strategy for Volume Reduction and Recycling of Removed Soil from Interim Storage (in Japanese), and achievements of efforts are supposed to be compiled by the end of Fiscal Year 2024.

 The achievements will include completion of basic technology development and demonstration projects for volume reduction and recycling, setting a set of technological standards and development of guidelines.